 This is not a typical stack-and-nest toy.
 The weirdly-shaped pieces can be stacked and arranged any way you want.
 Nest them together, pull up on the smallest, and the whole thing stretches into a tall, spiraling tower!
 Frankly, I'd like one of these.
-You can find it on the Fat Brain Toys site.
+You can find it on the Fat Brain Toys site and on Amazon.

 These new bottles are made with a patented technology used in medical products that bonds micro-thin inner layers of 100% pure Invinci-glass to a premium plastic outer layer.
 This creates a first-of-its-kind hybrid baby bottle that has the benefits of glass but it is break-proof, lightweight and long-lasting.
 They are BPA, BPS, PVC, and phthalate-free and are dishwasher, bottle warmer and sterilizer safe.
 You can find them on Amazon.

 Bodily has been out for a bit but I haven't done a roundup in a while to be able to feature them and I want to get them on your radar.
 They do a great job of curating essentials for birth recovery, postpartum, breastfeeding, and even pregnancy loss in a non-condescending and refreshing way.
 I've shown their Care for Birth Box here but the whole line is great.
 You can check it out on the Bodily site.